Reported Mueller Questions For Trump Hint At Detail Not Yet Public In Russia Probe

 Mueller has, however, described overtures from Russian agents to Trump campaign aides in past court documents — just some of the contacts known to have taken place — and also charged a number of Russian cyber-operatives with "conspiracy to defraud the United States" in the context of the election.

 Trump's reference to "illegally leaked classified information" is an allusion to the memos Comey kept about his interaction with the president.
-Trump and his supporters say those documents included official secrets and so the descriptions about them in the press, and since then by Comey, were a breach.
+Trump and his supporters say those documents included official secrets and so the descriptions about them in the press after his firing, and since then by Comey, amount to an improper breach.

+A White House spokesman, Raj Shah, said later on Tuesday morning that the Times report was "troubling."
+He also echoed Trump's complaint that the special counsel investigation has gone too far afield.

+"The entire premise of this investigation was on this topic of collusion and the overwhelming focus of the questions is not on that topic."

 The conversation